 Finally Kelly challenges you with a homework assignment, providing a RAW image and character story to create an image of your own.

 An introduction and overview of the series with photographer, Kelly Robitaille, outlining the goals for the series.

 Photographer, Kelly Robitaille gives background and context to her artistic evolution in the genre of creating Surreal Beauty Portraits.
 From concept, lighting, wardrobe and make up, Kelly gives a closer look at her process and philosophy in creating the characters portrayed in her artwork.

 Retouching Plan (2:40)

-Kelly gives a brief introduction and outline for her portrait retouching process for a whimsical waif.
+Kelly gives a brief introduction and outline for her retouching process for a whimsical waif.
 Gain insight on how to retouch Bluebird, with exercise goals and an overview of her plan for the image.